dustinpfister/blog_posts/_posts/canvas-example-clock-basic.md

 ## 4 - Conclusion

 So making clocks in canvas can be pretty fun, and there is much room for originality with this.

-In addition I would say that making simple clock canvas examples like this is a good starting point for just giving ones self a project to work on when it comes to javaScript in canvas.
+In addition I would say that making simple clock canvas examples like this is a good starting point for just giving ones self a project to work on when it comes to javaScript and canvas elements.
 Other ideas for canvas examples such as games can end up becoming very complicated and time consuming, unless they are kept simple.
+Making clocks on the other hand more often then not just seems to be the kind of project that just flows nicely.